-The generation performance of the capacity commissioned since April 2023 has remained well below the appraised P-90 estimate, partly owing to stabilisation issues as well as the gradual commissioning of the project.
-This adversely impacted the company's debt coverage metrics, with the debt service coverage ratio (DSCR) on the external debt expected to remain modest at below 1.1x in FY2025.
+Further, the company has ~Rs.127 crore due to the capex creditors (group company), which may necessitate additional debt drawdown or infusion of promoter funding, exposing NWPL to liquidity and funding risk in the near to medium term.
 The ability of the company to improve its generation performance remains a key rating monitorable, going forward.
-Any significant addition of debt to pay the capital creditors would adversely impact the company's credit metrics.

-The company's revenues and cash flows would remain sensitive to the variation in weather conditions and wind seasonality, given the single-part nature of the fixed tariff under the PPA.
+Also, any significant debt drawdown to pay the capital creditors would adversely impact the company's credit metrics.
+The company's revenues and cash flows would also remain sensitive to the variation in weather conditions and wind seasonality, given the single-part nature of the fixed tariff under the PPA.
 Additionally, the company remains exposed to asset concentration risk as the entire capacity is located at a single site in Gujarat.
 Also, the company remains exposed to the regulatory challenges of implementing the scheduling and forecasting framework for the wind power sector.